elaineJJY/HectorVR-Unity-v2.0/Thesis.md

 The use of VR in human-computer collaboration also has the potential.
 In terms of reliability, VR is reliable as a novel alternative to human-robot interaction.
 The interaction tasks that users can accomplish with VR devices do not differ significantly from those using real operating systems\cite{Villani:2018ub}.
 In terms of user experience and operational efficiency, VR displays can provide users with stereo viewing cues, which makes collaborative human-robot interaction tasks in certain situations more efficient and performance better \cite{Liu:2017tw}.

 However, there remains a need to explore human-computer interaction patterns and improve the level of human-computer integration\cite{Wang:2017uy}.
-Intuitive and easy-to-use interaction methods can enable the user to explore the environment as intentionally as possible and improve the efficiency of search and rescue.
+Intuitive and easy-to-use interaction patterns can enable the user to explore the environment as intentionally as possible and improve the efficiency of search and rescue.
+The appropriate interaction method should cause less mental and physical exhaustion, which also extends the length of an operation, making it less necessary for the user to frequently exit the VR environment for rest.